pwheregroup/doc.mapbender.org/en/book/installation/configuration.rst

 Deleting the cache
 ^^^^^^^^^^^^^^^^^^

-Especially in development or testing surroundings clearing the cache is a necessary tool from time to time.
-Use the following command to delete the cached files:
+Especially in development or testing surroundings, clearing the Symfony cache can be a necessary tool.
+If you do so, please type in the following command to delete the Symfony cache:

 .. code-block:: yaml

 	app/console cache:clear

-However, it is also possible to use a simple remove-command on Mapbender3's caching directory:
+However, it is also possible to use a remove-command on Mapbender3's caching directory.
+Note: Please only use the command if you are an experienced user, because it could cause a data loss of important files if not used correctly.

 ..code-block:: yaml

 	rm -rf app/cache/*

+For more specific information regarding the Symfony cache, please head to https://symfony.com/doc/current/console/usage.html

 Configuration files